 For the most part, people are going to see your vehicle wrap as they drive by your car or truck.
 Even if they are walking along a sidewalk and look at your vehicle, they are still going to be in motion for much of their interaction with your design.
-For that reason, you want to keep things short and sweet when it comes to the amount of information you include on your vehicle wrap.
+For that reason, you want to keep your messaging short and sweet.

 Limit your text to the most critical details, such as:

 - Tag line or slogan

 - A bulleted list of services

 - Email address and website

 Skip the “fine print” when you’re designing a vehicle wrap.
 It’s likely that no one will get close enough to the car or truck to read anything printed on the wrap in tiny print.
 For the most part, the bigger, the better when it comes to the size of the text, as long as everything fits on the vehicle and is visible to others on the road.